Towards Backwards-Compatible Data with Confounded Domain Adaptation: Confounded Domain Adaptation

+Our goal is to find the optimal linear transformation $g(\bm{x}) = \bm{A}\bm{x} + \bm{b}$ of the target to source.
 In certain scenarios, particularly scientific analyses, it is important for explainability that each $i$th adapted feature $[\bm{A}\bm{x}^{(n)}+\bm{b}]_i$ be derived only from the original feature $[\bm{x}^{(n)}]_i$.
-So we will also examine the case where $\bm{A}$ is restricted to be diagonal $\bm{A} = \diag(\bm{a})$; this is sometimes referred to as a location-scale adaptation \citep{zhang2013domain}.
+So we will examine both full affine transformations and also transformations where $\bm{A}$ is restricted to be diagonal $\bm{A} = \diag(\bm{a})$.
+The latter is sometimes referred to as a location-scale adaptation \citep{zhang2013domain}; this further requires that the source and target features have the same dimension.

-Three ingredients remain to turn this framework into a concrete algorithm: the distance/divergence function $d$ (Section \ref{subsec:distance-func}), the conditional distribution estimators $\mcD_\cdot(\cdot|Y=y)$ (Section \ref{subsec:conditional-est}), and the choice of prior confounder distribution over which to minimize risk $\mcD^Y_{\square}$ (Section \ref{subsec:confounder-dist}).